 You think you're going to die someday.
 Yes!
 That's because every now and then you have to go off so that you can know you're on.
 You can't have an up without a down... or a back without a front... or a light day without a dark night.
 The whole thing is pulse.
 Note: The preceding was transcribed from the original recording by Alan Watts.

-So what are you doing Brahman?
+So what are YOU doing Brahman [the ultimate reality underlying all phenomena]?
 You're playing on and off with yourself, hide and seek with yourself.
 You're just passing eternal time with adventure.
 You forget who you are really.
 Every now and then You make like you're just a John Doe or a Mary Smith, or a butterfly, or a worm, or a star and that you're lost in the middle of a big, big, outside world that isn't you, that you don't understand and that you don't control.
 Of course!
 There has to be something else... something other... to bring out the feeling that You are you.

 And so that You can feel really you, that outside world has to feel really strange, different, weird.
 You old trickster... deep down in, You know the whole bit.
 And therefore, what You want is a surprise.